memfault/interrupt/_drafts/upgrading-from-nrf5-sdk-to-ncs.md

 }
 ```

-And of course, we needed to let go of SD magic number: Inside
+And of course, we needed to let go of SD magic number:

 `nrf_bootloader_fw_activation.c`

 ```c